Drad3r5/dotfiles-public/README.md

 **My Neovim and Fish Config Files**

->Hello This repo is for my neovim and fish config fles which is my minimal setup for web and python development and java game development
+>Hello This repo is for my neovim and fish config fles
+>which is my minimal setup
+>for Web and Python Development

 ***My Social Media Links***